 Lately I've been studying topics related to the trendy global warming crisis: peak-oil, energy reserves, green energy, sustainable living, steady state economics.
 I've been thinking for some time that the earth can't support more than a half billion people or so without oil and that a global cataclysm will occur in the next fifty years — I call this the "Oil Wars."

 I think the world is radically overpopulated.
-My definition of overpopulation is that the resources needed for life are being depleted.
+My definition of overpopulation is that the resources needed for life (not just human life) are being depleted.
 An example is that the world's fishing grounds are being depleted or have already been depleted.

 And God blessed them, and God said unto them, Be fruitful, and multiply, and replenish the earth, and subdue it.
 (Genesis 1:28)

 I will abundantly bless her provision: I will satisfy her poor with bread.
 (Psalm 132:15)